By Guy M. Wells....

 From Paul H. English....

 I have known Bruce Hudson since 1995.
-I have been on 3 hunts guided by Bruce; one early bull elk hunt (unsuccessful), one javelina hunt (successful) and one Merriam's turkey hunt (successful).
+I have been on 4 hunts guided by Bruce; one early bull elk hunt (unsuccessful), one javelina hunt (successful), one Merriams Spring Turkey hunt (successful) and one archery bull elk hunt (successful).
 All hunts were outstanding due to the fact that Bruce is extremely experienced in his trade.
 Even the elk hunt, which I elected not to shoot, Bruce provided me with 15 opportunities to harvest a quality bull.
 He knows how and where to hunt each species of game animal, making the hunting not only enjoyable, but successful.
 He is extremely well prepared for the areas we are hunting, including knowledge of the terrain we will be hunting and weather conditions we may encounter.
 Bruce provides outstanding accommodations in the field and his culinary skills are beyond reproach.

 Mr. Hudson is a man of enormous character and sense of pride.
 He knows hunting regulations and his hunter ethics are impeccable.
 Bruce is always cognizant of what the hunter requires out of the hunt and has always delivered to my expectations.
 He strives for a total quality experience and I have never been disappointed.
 Bruce is more like hunting with a friend than a guide as he treats you like a person, not just a client.
 He is an easy person to talk to and answers any questions about the hunt I may have.